Trade Overview

 Trade Facilitation: A World-Class Logistics Hub

-Mauritius has developed world-class logistics infrastructure and trade systems to support its role as a gateway for regional and international trade.
+Mauritius has invested heavily in modern logistics infrastructure and efficient trade processes to reinforce its position as a major regional and international trade gateway.

-• Sir Seewoosagur Ramgoolam International Airport: Cargo-dedicated Freeport zone for efficient freight handling.
+• Sir Seewoosagur Ramgoolam International Airport: Equipped with a modern terminal and a dedicated Freeport cargo and logistics zone enabling efficient air freight movement.

 Mauritius Trade & Investment Statistics